IMG_0726.JPG

 What are the colours and coat length of the Anatolian Shepherd Dog?

 Ø The classic colouring of this breed is fawn with black mask.
-Other colours include red, grey, liver, blue, white, black and markings include pinto, dutch or brindle.
+Other colours include red, grey, liver, blue, white, black and tan with markings including pinto/piebald, solid white, dutch or brindle.
 Short and rough coats can be found within the same litter.
-All colours are accepted; however merle does not exist in Anatolians.
+All colours are accepted; however merle pattern does not exist in Anatolians and is not accepted.

 What is the lifespan of the Anatolian Shepherd Dog?